openthread/openthread/tools/tcat_ble_client/README.md

 ## Overview

-This is a Python implementation of Bluetooth-Based Thread Commissioning client, based on Thread's TCAT (Thread Commissioning over Authenticated TLS) functionality.
+This is a Python implementation of Bluetooth-Based Thread Commissioning (BBTC) client, based on Thread's TCAT (Thread Commissioning over Authenticated TLS) functionality.

 ## Installation